Curried Cauliflower

 Ingredients

-• 1 large cauliflower chopped into bite sized florets
+- 1 large cauliflower chopped into bite-sized florets, 900g

 Instructions

-• Add the cauliflower on an even layer on the baking tray and cook for 20 minutes, flipping halfway through.
+- Add the cauliflower in an even layer on the baking tray and cook for 20 minutes, flipping halfway through.
+The cauliflower should be golden brown and fork-tender.

 Notes